Written by Mallory Junggren

-To figure out the best nutrients for healthy skin and hair during menopause, it’s important to understand what’s behind those changes you’re experiencing—which tends to be age-related changes in estrogen, or lack thereof.
+To figure out the best vitamins for healthy skin and hair during menopause, it’s important to understand what’s behind those changes you’re experiencing—which tends to be age-related changes in estrogen, or lack thereof.
 This hormone does more than just control your menstrual cycle; it affects how your hair1 and skin2 look and feel.
-During menopause, your body naturally produces less and less of it, so your diet should contain specific nutrients that pick up the slack.
+During menopause, your body naturally produces less and less of it, so your diet should contain specific vitamins that help to pick up the slack.

-Estrogen stimulates collagen production, so age-related changes in estrogen levels can cause a natural decrease in collagen, showing up as more noticeable wrinkles, sagging skin, and even support for hair shafts.5 Help support and replenish this protein with vitamin C, which helps collagen production.6 You can get it from citrus fruits, strawberries, peppers, and broccoli.
+Estrogen stimulates collagen production, so age-related changes in estrogen levels can cause a natural decrease in collagen, showing up as more noticeable wrinkles, sagging skin, and even support for hair shafts.5 Help support and replenish this protein with vitamin C, which helps collagen production.6 You can get this helpful vitamin for skin and hair from citrus fruits, strawberries, peppers, and broccoli.
 Foods with vitamin C also help the absorption of iron in your diet, so pair them in a meal if you can.7

-Healthy fats, like omega-3 fatty acids, are fats that are good for supporting your healthy heart, maintaining already healthy cholesterol levels, and overall health—and getting your glow back by nourishing and moisturizing your skin.
+Healthy fats, like omega-3 fatty acids, are fats that are good for supporting your healthy heart, maintaining already healthy cholesterol levels, aiding in overall health and wellness—and getting your glow back by nourishing and moisturizing your skin.
 Keeping your diet rich in omega-3 fatty acids is also important because your body can’t make omega-3 fatty acids on its own.
-You’ll find them in fish, nuts, seeds, and plant oils.8
+You’ll find them in fish, nuts, seeds, and plant oils.8 You can also choose to supplement with fish oil if you prefer.

 When it comes to menopause hair loss, sometimes you are what you eat—hair is made of protein strands, and deficiencies have been linked to hair shedding and brittleness.9 As your estrogen naturally declines, hair growth can also slow.
 Skin can take a hit too—your body turns the protein you eat into amino acids, some of which help exfoliate dead skin, make collagen, and protect against UV rays and free radicals.
 Fight menopause hair changes and skin changes with protein from animal products, legumes, nuts, seeds, and whole grains.10

-One of the best nutrients for healthy hair is biotin, aka vitamin B7, part of the vitamin B complex that helps our bodies convert food into energy.
+One of the best vitamins for menopause hair health is biotin, aka vitamin B7, part of the vitamin B complex that helps our bodies convert food into energy.
 Biotin deficiency has been linked to hair loss and loss of hair color—one study found that 38% of women who said they had experienced hair loss were deficient in biotin.
 Get it into your diet through eggs (especially the yolk), nuts, legumes, whole grains, cauliflower, and mushrooms.11

-Low iron disrupts the nutrient supply to the hair follicle,12 which can lead to more hair shedding—potentially leaving you with overall thinning and even bald spots.
-Reduce menopause hair loss by keeping your iron levels up by eating meat, chicken, and fish, as well as lentils, spinach, and other leafy greens.
+Iron deficiency contributes to hair loss as it disrupts the nutrient supply to the hair follicle.12 This can lead to more hair shedding—potentially leaving you with overall thinning and even bald spots.
+To reduce menopause hair loss you can prioritize keeping your iron levels up by eating meat, chicken, and fish, as well as lentils, spinach, and other leafy greens.13

 - https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4828511/